Fred Willard: Rise to prominence

-Willard achieved wider fame in 1977–78 as Barth Gimble's (Martin Mull) sidekick and announcer Jerry Hubbard on the Mary Hartman, Mary Hartman spinoffs Fernwood 2 Night, Forever Fernwood and America 2-Night, which parodied the nighttime talk shows of the day.
-He was an original cast member of the NBC series Real People in 1979, then again from 1981 to 1983.
+In 1977–78, Willard achieved wider fame as Barth Gimble's (Martin Mull) obtuse sidekick and announcer Jerry Hubbard on the Mary Hartman, Mary Hartman spinoffs, Fernwood 2 Night and America 2-Night, which parodied television talk shows of the day.
+He hosted Saturday Night Live in 1978 (with musical guests Devo).
+He was an original cast member of the popular NBC series Real People in 1979, then again from 1981 to 1983.
 He played Tom Osbourne in the 1987 Academy Award–winning short film Ray's Male Heterosexual Dance Hall.
 From 1987 to 1989 he starred as a bartender/straightman in Sid and Marty Krofft's D.C.
 Follies, and was host to the Krofft puppets portraying political figures of the time.

-Willard hosted the talk show What's Hot, What's Not, which aired from 1985 to 1986 and earned him a daytime Emmy nomination for Outstanding Talk Show Host.
+Willard hosted the talk show What's Hot, What's Not, which aired from 1985 to 1986 and earned him a Daytime Emmy Award nomination for Outstanding Talk Show Host.

 In 1990, Willard hosted the cable TV show Access America on the Ha!
 Comedy Network.
 As part of that show, on September 21, 1990, he appeared in episode 7 of the cult public-access television show Decoupage with Summer Caprice.

-In 1995, Willard reunited with his Fernwood co-star playing Scott, the romantic partner of Mull's character Leon Carp, on Roseanne.
+In 1995, Willard reunited with his Fernwood co-star, Martin Mull, playing Scott, the romantic partner of Mull's character Leon Carp, on Roseanne.
 The couple married in the episode "December Bride", and Scott became a recurring character during the series' final two seasons.

 That same year, Willard guest-starred in three episodes of Sister, Sister, starring Tia and Tamera Mowry; Willard played Carl Mitushka, a teacher at Roosevelt High who often spoke popular teenage slang terms in order to sound cool to his students.
 Willard voiced travel agent Wally Kogen in the 1999 episode "Sunday, Cruddy Sunday" for The Simpsons.

-From 2001 to 2002, he played the father of five children on Maybe It's Me, and also guest-starred in an episode of The Weird Al Show.
+From 2001 to 2002, Willard played the father of five children on Maybe It's Me, and also guest-starred in an episode of The Weird Al Show.
 In 1985, he and Mull joined up again for the mockumentary The History of White People in America.
 He played Mayor Deebs in Roxanne, starring Steve Martin.